SNMP discovery¶

 core-switchdevices. - Device type — e.g. all

-C9300-48P. - Tenant default — the profile flagged default.
+- Tenant default — the profile flagged default.

+Levels 1–3 are what a device is; levels 4–5 are where it lives.
+The location/site levels let a remote Outpost poll a site's devices with site-scoped credentials — set them on the site or location form.
 If nothing is bound and there's no default, Danbyte will only auto-pick when the tenant has exactly one profile — otherwise it declines rather than guess which credential to poll with.
 The device's SNMP card shows where the effective credential came from.

 Poll a device¶

-sysUpTime, sysContact, sysLocation) plus the interface tables
+sysDescr, sysObjectID, sysUpTime, sysContact, sysLocation) plus the

 A poll never touches the device's source-of-truth fields — it only refreshes this card.